$0.30 EPS Expected for Corsair Gaming, Inc. (NASDAQ:CRSR) This Quarter

-Analysts forecast that Corsair Gaming, Inc. (NASDAQ:CRSR) will post $0.30 earnings per share for the current fiscal quarter, Zacks reports.
-Two analysts have made estimates for Corsair Gaming’s earnings, with the lowest EPS estimate coming in at $0.28 and the highest estimate coming in at $0.32.
-Corsair Gaming posted earnings per share of $0.53 during the same quarter last year, which indicates a negative year over year growth rate of 43.4%.
-The firm is expected to report its next earnings results on Tuesday, February 8th.
+Equities research analysts expect Corsair Gaming, Inc. (NASDAQ:CRSR) to report $0.30 earnings per share (EPS) for the current quarter, Zacks reports.
+Two analysts have provided estimates for Corsair Gaming’s earnings.
+The lowest EPS estimate is $0.28 and the highest is $0.32.
+Corsair Gaming reported earnings of $0.53 per share during the same quarter last year, which would suggest a negative year over year growth rate of 43.4%.
+The business is expected to report its next earnings results on Tuesday, February 8th.

-According to Zacks, analysts expect that Corsair Gaming will report full-year earnings of $1.38 per share for the current year, with EPS estimates ranging from $1.34 to $1.42.
-For the next fiscal year, analysts forecast that the firm will post earnings of $1.53 per share, with EPS estimates ranging from $1.37 to $1.76.
-Zacks’ earnings per share calculations are a mean average based on a survey of analysts that follow Corsair Gaming.
+On average, analysts expect that Corsair Gaming will report full-year earnings of $1.38 per share for the current financial year, with EPS estimates ranging from $1.34 to $1.42.
+For the next financial year, analysts forecast that the firm will post earnings of $1.53 per share, with EPS estimates ranging from $1.37 to $1.76.
+Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research firms that cover Corsair Gaming.

-Corsair Gaming (NASDAQ:CRSR) last posted its quarterly earnings results on Tuesday, November 2nd.
-The company reported $0.16 EPS for the quarter, missing the Zacks’ consensus estimate of $0.22 by ($0.06).
-The firm had revenue of $391.12 million for the quarter, compared to the consensus estimate of $391.20 million.
-Corsair Gaming had a net margin of 6.12% and a return on equity of 30.59%.
-During the same quarter in the prior year, the company earned $0.52 earnings per share.
+Corsair Gaming (NASDAQ:CRSR) last posted its quarterly earnings data on Tuesday, November 2nd.
+The company reported $0.16 earnings per share for the quarter, missing analysts’ consensus estimates of $0.22 by ($0.06).
+The company had revenue of $391.12 million for the quarter, compared to analyst estimates of $391.20 million.
+Corsair Gaming had a return on equity of 30.59% and a net margin of 6.12%.
+During the same period in the previous year, the business posted $0.52 earnings per share.

-Large investors have recently modified their holdings of the stock.
-Russell Investments Group Ltd. purchased a new stake in shares of Corsair Gaming in the second quarter worth approximately $34,000.
-Advisory Services Network LLC bought a new position in Corsair Gaming in the 2nd quarter worth about $55,000.
-Islay Capital Management LLC purchased a new stake in shares of Corsair Gaming in the third quarter valued at approximately $94,000.
-Patriot Financial Group Insurance Agency LLC increased its holdings in Corsair Gaming by 21.4% during the 3rd quarter.
-Patriot Financial Group Insurance Agency LLC now owns 4,830 shares of the company’s stock worth $125,000 after purchasing an additional 850 shares during the period.
-Finally, Advisor Group Holdings Inc. grew its position in shares of Corsair Gaming by 53.1% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 4,207 shares of the company’s stock worth $139,000 after buying an additional 1,460 shares in the last quarter.
-Institutional investors own 73.51% of the company’s stock.

 Corsair Gaming, Inc, together with its subsidiaries, designs, markets, and distributes gaming and streaming peripherals, components and systems in the Americas, Europe, the Middle East, and the Asia Pacific.
 The company offers gamer and creator peripherals, including gaming keyboards, mice, headsets, and controllers, as well as capture cards, stream decks, USB microphones, studio accessories, and EpocCam software.